theroyaltyloyalty/royaltyloyalty/README.md

 - A Graph subgraph that can index the events of the interface
 - A web app that leverages all of the above, the Infura NFT API, and Lens, to aggregate and respond to data about royalty payments.

 Whether or not marketplaces respect royalty payments is a hot topic in the current NFT market.
 The problem we see in this debate is not directly related to enforcement but rather that there is no easy way for a creator to see when and where royalties are respected.
-With this data, creators would be able to incentivize greater addherance to their defined social contract.
+With this data, creators would be able to incentivize greater adherance to their defined social contract.

 To confront this problem we propose an extension to EIP-2981 that includes a standardized royalty payment event and a payment hook on the token contract that emits this event.
 Using these two pieces a contract is able to more dynamically respond to the routing and side effects of these payments.